 Access is about ensuring that the best candidates can come to Cambridge or Oxford, regardless of background.
 A lot of schools, parents and indeed, students, have gaps in their understanding of the application process, with spatterings of misinformation that create artificial barriers to higher education.
 My school was not unusual in this sense, so running for Access Officer was a natural step for me when I got here, and I have since joined in with the incredible work being done to break down these barriers.

 Feel free to send me an email if you have any questions, and check out the Prospective Students section of our website, and also the Access Page below:

-My name is Hadi and I am a first year Mathmo and your Junior Steward for 2017/2018.
+My name is Hadi and I am a second year Mathmo and your Junior Steward for 2017/2018.
 I am responsible for liaison with the catering department and student voice on all matters related to food.
 If you have any complaints or suggestions about your daily meals do contact me and I am sure that we can work it out together.
 I can also propose menu changes so if there is something that you really like to eat but Trinity doesn’t cook it (yet) you can tell me and I will try to get it on the menu.
 Alternatively, there is a suggestions box in hall that you can always use.

 I am also responsible for all the registered societies in Trinity, so if you wish to create a new one or apply for more funding for an existing society I will be at hand to help you with it.

 Please do not hesitate to get in touch if you have any concerns about anything.
 You can contact me using the e-mail given above or through my pigeonhole in Great Court Mail room.

 I’m Molly, a second year economist and I’m your ents officer for the next year.
 I will be helping to organise student based entertainment inside and outside of college to give us all some well-deserved breaks from work.
 I will be continuing with queue jumps for the main nights out in Cambridge and hoping to bring back a Trin garden party as well as many more events throughout the year.